 What causes a root canal?

-2. Pulpectomy: The nerve or pulp is extracted from the pulp chamber and the root canal.
-The root canal is then cleaned and prepared for filling.
+- Pulpectomy: The nerve or pulp is extracted from the pulp chamber and the root canal.
+The area is then cleaned and prepared for filling.

-4. Sealant: The root canal will be sealed with a rubber-like substance.
+- Sealant: The affected area will be sealed with a rubber-like substance.

-5. Filling: A temporary filling will be placed in the root canal to prevent the spread of infection.
+- Filling: A temporary filling will be placed in the canal to prevent the spread of infection.

 What happens after my root canal?

-At Trinity Dental Centers, we are staffed with dentists and endodontists who specialize in root canal therapy.
+At Trinity Dental Centers, we are staffed with dentists and endodontists who specialize in treating root canals.
 Our treatment centers around saving the damaged tooth, and restoring your surrounding gum and bone to ensure your mouth returns to excellent oral health!